This program was recorded and held on March 30, 2021

 Gloucester’s housing stock is increasingly unaffordable to residents, and our architectural landscapes, waterfronts, open spaces, and ocean vistas are being altered and may continue with potential over-development.
 What stories do these changes have to tell us, as individuals and as members of a historic community?

-We’re looking forward to robust audience participation with the speakers.
-Please bring your questions, thoughts, and stories, as well, so that the voices of our community can be heard and strengthened going forward.
+A robust audience participation with the speakers so that the voices of our community can be heard and strengthened going forward.

 About the Moderator and Panelists:

 Greg Cook, the Moderator of this event is the creator of the Wonderland arts blog and publicist for the Cambridge Arts Council.
 Greg and his wife Kari Percival were one-time residents of Gloucester and produced festivals and parades in Gloucester